-Because all mountain skis are built with an “ok everywhere” mentality, they won’t be as specialized.
+Because allmountain skis are built with an “ok everywhere” mentality, they won’t be as specialized.
 You can consider them the generalists of the ski world.
-All mountain skis are durable, reliable and expertly created to handle a little bit of everything.
-Take a look at our list of the best all-mountain skis for 2023.
+Allmountain skis are durable, reliable, and expertly crafted to handle a little bit of everything.
+Take a look at our list of the best all-mountain skis for 2024.

 Best Overall All-Mountain Ski

-This best all-mountain offering from Volkl is a lot of fun to ski, especially at speed.
+This best all-mountain offering from Volkl—the Volkl M6 Mantra skis—is a lot of fun to ride, especially at speed.
 Carving on this ski is a breeze, and it can manage a good amount of powder as well.
 The one knock is the weight, which is noticeable any time you have to drag your skis around a resort parking lot.

 Price: 0.00$